Cue Card Sample

 Playing the violin can be “self-learned”, or it can be learned by taking lessons from a teacher.
 After playing this great musical instrument for more than 20 years, I have learned that posture is very important in order to enhance the sound quality of a violin.

 I like playing the violin because it carries the perfect sound of melody which helps express a musician's “emotion” just so perfectly!
-I also like the violin because it can create several kinds of voices of my likings, depending on how the instrument is manipulated by the musician.
-Besides, the violin is really versatile as it offers options to play anything from classical music to a mournful gipsy strain.
+I also like the violin because it can create several kinds of tones and music of my likings.
+Besides, the violin is versatile as it offers options to play anything from classical music to a mournful gipsy strain.
 Finally, I like it because of its “portability” as I can carry and play it anywhere.

 Model Answer 2: